Chemistry (With options for placement opportunities) MChem

 A

-If you are taking an EPQ in addition to 3 A levels, you will receive the following offer in addition to the standard A level offer: AAB including chemistry, plus grade A in the EPQ.
+If you are taking an EPQ in addition to three A levels, you will receive the following offer: AAB, including chemistry, plus grade A in the EPQ A pass in the science Practical is required where it is separately endorsed.
+Offers typically exclude General Studies and Critical Thinking.

 D

 D in the BTEC Subsidiary Diploma plus A in A-level chemistry and A in an additional A-level subject.
-General Studies, Critical Thinking and use of mathematics are excluded for entry.
 A pass in the science Practical is required where it is separately endorsed.
-Applicants who have not studied A-level chemistry can apply for the Science Foundation Year.
+Offers typically exclude General Studies and Critical Thinking.

 D

-D in the BTEC National Extended Certificate plus A in A-level chemistry and A in an additional A-level subject.
-General Studies, Critical Thinking and use of mathematics are excluded for entry.
+D in the BTEC Extended Certificate plus A in A-level chemistry and A in an additional A-level subject.
 A pass in the science Practical is required where it is separately endorsed.
-Applicants who have not studied A-level chemistry can apply for the Science Foundation Year.
+Offers typically exclude General Studies and Critical Thinking.

 A,A,A